 Pedestrians do not automatically have the right of way, even when there is a crosswalk.
 Pedestrians must give cars enough time to stop before entering the street.

-Finish walking but don't start crossing
+Start walking | Finish walking, but don't start crossing | Do not Cross |

 Penalty for Disobeying a Pedestrian Crossing Signal